mvqna/Roblox/FZero/README.md

 # FZero Hub
 Hello!
 This is the official repository for FZero Hub.
-The discord website is [here](https://discord.gg/c5vJVrQQD6).
+The discord is [here](https://discord.gg/c5vJVrQQD6).

 ## Loadstring
 The current loadstring is: